SchulzDL/BoilerRecords/content/about/me.md

 draft: false
 ---

-Back in 1980 an independent Canadian Record label put out a single on 7 inch vinal under the name of Boiler Records.
-The artist went by the name of "Thunderfoot" which was a group of musician friends and singers that put this single together under the direction of Donald L. Schulz and Richard G. Bell.
-After a break of 45 years, Boiler Music Group is the come back story of that long forgotten Label.
+In 1980, an independent Canadian record label, Boiler Records, released a single on 7-inch vinyl.
+The artist, known as "Thunderfoot," was a collective of musician friends and singers, directed by Donald L. Schulz and Richard G. Bell.
+After a 45-year hiatus, Boiler Music Group is making a comeback, reviving the legacy of that long-forgotten label.